FroggerHH/CosmeticSlots/README.md

 - HelmetDverger
 - All staff exept capes from Weedheim

+### Configuration
+- The list of items in format: (itemPrefabName, ItemType)

+### Installation
+Required both on the server side and client side.

 ### <ins>If something does not work for you, you have found any bugs, there are any suggestions, then be sure to write to me!</ins>

 ### Contact